Stunts (film): Plot summary

-Patti & Chuck Johnson are married members of the team, and they are beginning to think about having a baby.
+Patti and Chuck Johnson are married members of the team, and they are beginning to think about having a baby.
 After Patti tells Chuck that she has stopped taking birth control, he loses his nerve on a 6-story fall he is supposed to take off a roof.
 Chuck asks Glen to switch places with him, and he takes Greg's place on the stunt team that is climbing up the building during the scene.
 As Glen is on the roof, shooting at the climbers during the scene, Chuck's harness fails, and he plummets to the ground.
 Hospitalized in a vegetative state, a tearful Glen pulls the plug on Chuck.

 Realizing the tampered harness was meant for him, Glen promises B.J. that he will get revenge.
 In a stunt where he is supposed to emerge from a burning building while completely on fire, stuntman Paul is inside the building lighting it on fire for the shot.
 As he tries to exit, an unseen figure traps him inside, leading to his death.

 On the day that Glen is to recreate the helicopter stunt that killed Greg, B.J. discovers that Blake is responsible for the murders.
 He is jealous of his wife's infidelity.
 She rushes to the set to stop the stunt, but it is already in progress.
 Blake flees in his convertible.
 He has loosened the skid on the helicopter, and it is starting to fall off as Greg hangs from it.
 B.J. tells him over the radio that Blake is the murderer.
 Glen directs the helicopter to hover over Blake's car.
 He jumps into it, just as the helicopter skid finally breaks free.
 Glen wrestles with Blake and jumps free of the car, just before it crashes and bursts into flames, killing Blake.